neelsmith/clas267/README.md

 This repository hosts chronological graphs built as part of course projects in CLAS267, "Archaeology and Time," at Holy Cross in the spring semester of 2017.

+(All images on these pages are linked to the full source image in this repository: click to follow the link.)

 [![Network of relations](imgs/network.png) ](./imgs/network.png)